code-423n4/2022-11-looksrare-findings/data/RaymondFam-Q.md

     }
 ```
 ## Empty/Unused Function Parameters
-Empty or unused function parameters should be commented out to silence runtime warning messages.
+Empty or unused function parameters should be commented out as a better and declarative way to silence runtime warning messages.
 As an example, the following function may have these parameters refactored to:

 https://github.com/code-423n4/2022-11-looksrare/blob/main/contracts/proxies/LooksRareProxy.sol#L50-L58